Natalie-2004/COMP3121/README.md

 This example demonstrates that the most basic greedy algorithm - send one unit of flow at a time along arbitrarily chosen paths - does not always achieve the maximum flow.
 In the first attempt we sent 19 units of flow to vertex v3, only to send four units back to v2, which is incorrect.
 It would have been better to send those four units of flow to t directly, but this may not have been obvious at the time this decision was made.
 We need a way to correct mistakes!
 We would like to send flow from v2 back to v3 so as to “cancel out” the earlier allocation.

 Given a flow in a flow network, the _residual flow network_ is the network made up of the leftover capacities.
+(Noted that initially, the G and G' are the same as there's no flowing.)

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/122ecfae-689c-4a7e-a902-d7bbbe3b4a99" />

-For example, the pic on the RHS is residual flow network encoded for each pair how much more flow can we send through the corresponds.
+For example, the pic on the RHS is the residual flow network encoded for each pair how much more flow can we send through the corresponds.
 The pipe from s to v1 has a capacity of 16 and we use 11 currently, which means we can send another 5 units of flow from s to v1.
-However, we may also realise at some point those 11 of flows being sent to v1 is a mistake, therefore, we should also include the residual edge (the back edge) which has the capacity of 11 saying that of those 11 units flows being send forwarded we might later need to send any of those 11 backward to cancel out.
+However, we may also realise at some point those 11 of flow being sent to v1 is a mistake, therefore, we should also include the residual edge (the back edge) which has the capacity of 11 saying that of those 11 units flows being send forwarded we might later need to send any of those 11 backward to cancel out.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/be29fef0-1ef9-4160-84b7-40b898f77371" />